-Refund Policy: \$50.00 of the camp fee is non-refundable.
-To receive a full refund (less the \$50.00 non-refundable fee), CANCELLATIONS must be completed by 5:00 pm (Eastern) on the Friday that is at least one week prior to the opening day of your camp session.
+To receive a REFUND of your camp fees (less the outlined above, non-refundable fee):

+CANCELLATIONS must be completed by 5:00 p.m.
+(Eastern) on the Friday that is at least one week prior to the Opening Day / Check-In Day of your camp session.
 Cancellations can be made through your online account or by calling the Camp Registration Office at (423) 929-9037.